Setup guide for Django REST Framework

 Once you’re done with this guide, you will be able to:

-- Monitor traffic to your application on our simple dashboard
+- Analyze traffic to your application

 - Keep track of errors, response times and payload sizes